kanow/operations/Documentation/Configuration/Statistics/Index.rst

 Display operation statistics
 ============================

-There is nothing to configure.
 Add a content element and use the plugin "Operations Statistics".
+Set category if you want and maybe the last years to show.
 That's all.

-This will show you all operations grouped by type and year.
+This will show you all operations grouped by type and year depending of the settings you did.

-The setting "lastYears" define wich years should be used for the statistics.
-It is the same setting like in the normal list but can be overridden in flexform of the Statistics plugin.
-Years without operations will be ignored.
+The setting "lastYears" define how many years descending from now should be respected for the statistics.
+Years without any operations will be ignored.

+It is the same setting as in the normal list and can be overridden directly in the "Operations Statistics" plugin.

 Change templating for statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you nee adapting the chart, please use your own JavaScript file and change the path to it in template file:
+If you need adapting the chart, please use your own JavaScript file and change the path to it in template file:
-`Resources/Private/Templates/Operation/statistics.html`
+`Resources/Private/Templates/Operation/Statistics.html`

 .. code-block:: html